kenxjzhang/made_by_human/Experiment 2.md

 We want to 'replicate' the general mechanism: peripheral and central What do they mean?
-Peripheral: emotional, trust
+Peripheral: emotional, trust (benevolence, integrity)
-Central: Higher quality of information, expertise
+Central: Higher quality of information, expertise (competence)

+### Manipulation 2

+Another manipulation:
+simply remove the one without using, so remove the "No" in the AI use Mix 1 and Mix 2
+By doing so, we are able to understand the role of "consistency" Direct implication: do not disclose the one that you did not use

 ==Remember to exclude the None group if we ask the generative AI disclosure problems==